orbitsdev/documentation/privacy-policy.md

 •	for customer support
 •	for research and development
 •	to enable communications between users
-•	to enable user use the app
+•	to enable user to use all features of the app

 Ride does not sell or share user personal data with third parties for their direct except with users consent.Rideit uses data to provide, personalize, maintain, and improve our services.